php-fig/fig-standards/proposed/config.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][].

 The word `Container` in this document is to be interpreted as the `ContainerInterface` of the PSR Container proposal.
+See the [config-meta](config-meta.md) documentation for additional details.

 [RFC 2119]: http://tools.ietf.org/html/rfc2119